The Theosophical

 UNSELFISHNESS

-1. Strive, towards the Light, of you brave warriors for the Truth, but do let selfishness penetrate into your ranks, for it is [un]selfishness alone that throws open all the doors and windows of the inner Tabernacle and leaves them unshut.
+1. Strive, towards the Light, all of you brave warriors for the Truth, but do let selfishness penetrate into your ranks, for it is [un]selfishness alone that throws open all the doors and windows of the inner Tabernacle and leaves them unshut.

 K.H.